 What lives frequently in the water except water fleas?
 Right, fish!
 Here you can eat a wide variety of fish dishes and seafood to your heart’s content.
 Think of a delicious fresh fish packed in a salt crust, steamed crab, shrimps from the wok and squid from the barbecue.
 The dishes are prepared on the small boats and you eat them high and dry on the waterfront while you enjoy all the bustle around you.

-There is more to do around the Amphawa Floating Market
+There is more to discover around the Amphawa Floating Market

 Besides visiting the Amphawa market, it is also possible to take a longtail boat to various tourist attractions around the Amphawa Floating Market.
 The cost is 50 baht per person but you will have to wait for the boat to fill up before the tour can start.
 Keep in mind that this has to be done at every stop so relax and take your time.
 A visit to the Wat Bang Koong (temple) and the nearby King Rama II Memorial Park are both worthwhile and are included in this tour.
 There is also a small zoo to visit but personally we are not that fan of zoos (the choice is yours of course).